Epiousion: "For the future"

+The word epiouse (επιούση) is found in Acts 7:26, 16:11, 20:15, 21:18 and 23:11.
+It has been suggested that epiousios is a feminised version of epiouse.

 Beyond the literal meaning, this translation can also be read in an eschatological context: "the petition for an anticipation of the world to come."
 Others see tomorrow being referenced to the end times and the bread that of the messianic feast.
 Raymond Brown argues that all the other phrases of the Lord's Prayer are eschatological, so it would be incongruous for this phrase to be speaking prosaically about bread for eating.
-Eduard Schweizer, a Swiss protestant New Testament scholar and theologian, disagrees.
+Eduard Schweizer, a Swiss Protestant New Testament scholar and theologian, disagrees.
 Humble bread was not traditionally presented as part of the messianic feast and the prosaic need for bread to survive would have been a universal sentiment of Jesus' followers.

 The Catholic theologian Brant Pitre acknowledges the "for the future'" interpretation is held by a majority of scholars, but criticizes it for lacking support among ancient Christian interpreters.
 Pitre also cites that an adjectival form for "tomorrow" exists in ancient Greek, αὔριον in Matthew 6:34, and could have been used instead of the one-time-use ἐπιούσιον.

 Another potential issue with a "for the future" translation is it seems to contradict Matthew 6:31, where only a few verses later Jesus tells his followers not to worry about food, that God will take care of such needs.
-W.D.
-Davies, a Welsh Congregationalist scholar, and Dale Allison, an American New Testament scholar, however, do not see a contradiction: Matthew 6:34 tells one not to be anxious about such needs: that a pious person asks God in prayer for these needs to be filled, may rather be why there is no need to worry.
+W. D. Davies, a Welsh Congregationalist scholar, and Dale Allison, an American New Testament scholar, however, do not see a contradiction: Matthew 6:34 tells one not to be anxious about such needs: that a pious person asks God in prayer for these needs to be filled, may rather be why there is no need to worry.